 With a more data-drive talent acquisition approach, it is easier to develop predictive and solid processes to understand candidate profiles that yield the best results for your customers and business.
 This way, it is possible to carry out firm and confident hiring decisions based on correct data.

 This results in visible benefits.
 Recruiters can gain more productive screening activities.
 Using analytics, it is easier for recruiters and hiring managers to measure the number of interviews needed to fulfill a job position, the average hiring time, and cost of registration for new candidates.
 Moreover, new processes and KPIs can be implemented around this new foundation.

 Staffing forms a huge cost for organizations of all sizes.
 So, reduced costs can create a huge difference.
-Hence, analytics play a key role in various aspects of recruiting, such as:
+Hence, data analytics in recruitment play a key role in various aspects of recruiting, such as:

 - It helps to deliver a more personalized approach to talent acquisition for attracting passive candidates.

 - It creates a strong correlation between high-quality applicants and employer branding.

 - It streamlines and automates the inbound candidate management to engage the top talent.

 - Email tools and digital tracking technology have helped to reduce the cost to a great extent.

 - Data analytics, predictive recruitment technologies, and automation define the recruitment process.